mnemnion/orb/doc/md/skein/skein.md

 - codex:  A skein carrys a reference to its enclosing codex, which is necessary to enable more complex kinds of inter-document activity.

-- source:  The artifacts of the source file:
+          #Todo this might not actually be necessary; determine.
   - path:  The Path of the original document.

   - text:  String representing the contents of the document file.

   - doc:  The Doc node corresponding to the parsed source doc.

+  - modified:  #NYI, a flag to mark if the source document itself has been modified and needs to be written to disk.

-- knit:   The artifacts produced by knitting the source.
+- knits:   The artifacts produced by knitting the source.
+Currently, this is a key-value map, where the key is the ``code_type`` field and the value is a Scroll.

-- weave:  The artifacts produced by weaving the source.
+- weaves:  The artifacts produced by weaving the source.  #NYI.

 - bytecode:  Perhaps a misnomer; this is best defined as artifacts produced by